Randolph Schwabe

-Randolph Schwabe (9 May 1885 – 19 September 1948) was a British draughtsman, painter and etcher who was the Slade Professor of Fine Art at University College London from 1930 until his death.
+Randolph Schwabe (9 May 1885 – 19 September 1948) was a British draughtsman, painter and etcher.
+He was the Slade Professor of Fine Art at University College London from 1930 until 1948.
 He served as a war artist in both World Wars, created designs for theatrical productions and illustrated a number of books.

 Early life

 Schwabe was born in Eccles, Greater Manchester, the youngest of two sons to Octavie Henriette Ermen and Lawrence Schwabe, a cotton merchant whose father had emigrated from Germany in 1820.
 The family moved several times before settling in Hemel Hempstead, Hertfordshire, where Lawrence Schwabe opened a printing and stationery business.
 Randolph was educated at a private school in Hemel Hempstead and from an early age showed a talent for drawing.
 In 1899, aged fourteen, he was enrolled at the Royal College of Art but was unhappy there and within a few months had transferred to the Slade School of Fine Art.
 In 1904 Schwabe won a Slade Scholarship and in 1905 won the college Summer Competition Prize.
 In 1906, a Slade scholarship allowed him to study at the Académie Julian in Paris before travelling to Italy in 1908.
 Working in Rome and Florence he gained a deep knowledge of Italian art and architecture.
 Work by Schwabe was shown at the New English Art Club in 1909 and he became a member in 1917, having become a member of the London Group in 1915.
 In April 1913 Schwabe married Gwendolen Jones and they were to have one daughter.